abrac/EV-Fleet-Simulator/docs/docs/usage.md

     6. For each of the results, click "Download Options" and download the HGT file.

-    7. Unzip all of the downloads and place them together in a folder.
+    7. Unzip all of the downloads and place them together in the directory: `<construction-dir>/Elevation/`

     Overlaying elevation data on OSM:

-    1. After cropping and converting the downloaded OSM file (after completing the previous step of the Initialising Road Network instructions), place it in `<osmosis-folder>`.
-Let's call it `test.osm`.
+    1. As instructed in the previous step of the Initialising Road Network instructions, you should have a file called `square_boundary.osm` in `<construction-dir>`.
+Rename this file to `map-without-elevation.osm`.

     2. Run the following line in you command prompt:

+        Linux/MacOS:

         ```sh
-        osmosis --read-xml <osmosis-folder>/test.osm --write-srtm locDir=<location-of-unzipped-SRTM-files> repExisting=true tagName=ele --write-xml <osmosis-folder>/test_with_srtm.osm
+        <osmosis-dir>/bin/osmosis --read-xml <construction-dir>/map-without-elevation.osm --write-srtm locDir=<construction-dir>/Elevation/ repExisting=true tagName=ele --write-xml <construction-dir>/map-with-elevation.osm
         ```

-    3. The `test_with_srtm.osm` file will be found in `<osmosis-folder>`.
+        Windows:

+        ```
+        <osmosis-dir>/bin/osmosis.bat --read-xml <construction-dir>\map-without-elevation.osm --write-srtm locDir=<construction-dir>\Elevation\ repExisting=true tagName=ele --write-xml <construction-dir>\map-with-elevation.osm
+        ```
-    4. Rename the file to `square_boundary.osm` and place it in `<scenario-dir>\_Inputs\Map\Construction`.

-    5. Continue to the next step in the Initialising Road Network instructions.
+    4. Rename `map-with-elevation.osm` to `square_boundary.osm` so that it can be used in the next step in the Initialising Road Network instructions.

     </details><br>

 1. You will also find a `net_convert.sh` file in the `Construction` directory.
 We will run this script to convert the `.osm` file to a `.net.xml` file (the road-network file-format that is compatible with SUMO).